The 401(k) plan, formed in 1978, is one of the most popular types of employer-sponsored retirement plans in the United States.

 Employees are responsible for their 401(k) investment decisions.
 Most plans have an array of mutual funds to choose from, but too often there is little guidance as to proper asset allocation and the role fees and expenses play in overall returns.

 RATE SEARCH:Compare saving rates on Bankrate.

 Before you can decide how to allocate your contributions, you have to determine your risk tolerance.
 How much volatility within the portfolio can you stand?

-Most 401(k) plans allow you to borrow up to 50 percent of your vested balance, but not more than $50,000.
-In most cases, you have to repay the money with interest within five years.
+Most 401(k) plans allow you to borrow up to 50% of your vested balance, but not more than $50,000.
+In most cases, you have to repay the money with interest within 5 years.
 The interest payments go into your account, but there are downsides.